GabrielKayque/React-SimpleManagement/README.md

 # Management Products

-A simple management product system running client-side.
+A simple management product system running client-side(ReactJS).
 Using bootstrap with bootswatch(bootstrap themes) to stylize.

 # Future API sytem with Django